Music Lessons for Rehab and Joy for a Boy with Severe TBI

 More Findings About Chronic Traumatic Encephalopathy

-There are limits to how many times a baseball player can throw a ball before he wears out his shoulder, but there are no limits to how many times an athlete can get hit in the head without permanent damage.
+There are limits to how many times a ball player can throw a ball before damaging his shoulder, but there are no limits to how many times an athlete can get hit in the head without permanent damage.

 Christopher Nowinski on the Nuances of Brain Injury in Children

-Research shows that brain injury in children is far worse than in adults — with longer recovery time and greater future risk.
+Research shows that TBI in children is far worse than in adults — with longer recovery time and greater future risk.
 New rules and awareness are helping but there's more work to be done.

 Head Games, the Film